 Bring what medicine you think you may need, since medicine is expensive in the U.S.

-- Most of the areas on campus that you will need to go are no more than a 10 to 15 minute walk from the apartment, but the campus shuttle is available, if you prefer.
+- Most of the areas on campus that you will need to go are no more than a 10 to 15 minute walk, but the campus shuttle is available if you prefer.